metamath/lamp-guide/docs/11/index.md

 would simply reuse that existing proof.

 When to tool starts it will say that
-"No Metamath database is laoded, please select a database to load."
+"No Metamath database is loaded, please select a database to load."

 > Under "Source type" select "Web", and under
 > Alias select "set.mm:latest".